William Watts Sherman: Career

 William Watts Sherman trained as a physician but followed his father into the banking firm Duncan, Sherman & Company.
 In 1875 to 1876 he built the William Watts Sherman House in Newport, Rhode Island, which is a National Historic Landmark due to its architectural significance.

 He was a presidential elector from Rhode Island for President Theodore Roosevelt in 1904.

 Sherman belonged to several patriotic and hereditary societies.
 In 1905, he was admitted as an honorary member of the Rhode Island Society of the Cincinnati.
-He was also a charter member of the Rhode Island Society of the Sons of the Revolution in 1896 (membership number 1) as well as a charter member of the Rhode Island Society of Colonial Wars in 1897.
-He was also a member of the Saint Nicholas Society of the City of New York.
+He was also a charter member of the Rhode Island Society of the Sons of the Revolution in 1896 (membership number 1) and served as its first president until 1903.
+He was also a charter member of the Rhode Island Society of Colonial Wars in 1897 and a member of the Saint Nicholas Society of the City of New York.

 Sherman was a member of several social clubs including the Knickerbocker Club, Metropolitan Club, Century Club, City Club, and the National Arts Club.